ozmartian/vidcutter/README.md

 ### macOS

-There are currently issues with macOS Big Sur reported so only bother with VidCutter if you're on macOS Catalina or below until futher notice.
+**Only macOS Catalina and below is currently supported.
+Big Sur is unstable until further notice**

 Download the latest macOS installer by clicking the button below.